zriyansh/signoz.io/docs/logs-pipelines/guides/json.md

 <figure data-zoomable align="center">
   <img
     src="/img/logs/pipelines/newly-created-json-parsing-pipeline.png"
-    alt="Clicking Create Pipeline adds a new Pipeline at the end of Pipelines List.
+    alt="Creating a Pipeline adds it to the end of the Pipelines List.
 It can be expanded by clicking the highlighted icon."
   />
   <figcaption>
     <i>
-      Clicking "Create Pipeline" adds a new Pipeline at the end of Pipelines List.
+      Creating a Pipeline adds it to the end of the Pipelines List.
 It can be expanded by clicking the highlighted icon.
     </i>
   </figcaption>
 </figure>